UBS Relists 455 Market Street, San Francisco Financial District Tower, at ~$400/SF

-UBS Realty Investors is making another attempt to sell its Financial District office tower at 455 Market Street, pricing the 23-story asset at roughly $400 million as Bay Area office transactions begin to accelerate after a prolonged slowdown.
+UBS Realty Investors is making another attempt to sell its Financial District office tower at 455 Market Street, pricing the 347,000-SF, 23-story asset at close to $400 per square foot — implying a total value of roughly $139 million — as Bay Area office transactions begin to accelerate after a prolonged slowdown.

 The listing marks the second time in nearly four years that the financial services giant has sought to divest the San Francisco property.
 The renewed offering comes at a time when investors are showing increased appetite for Bay Area commercial real estate, particularly well-located office assets in urban cores.